BTB805MSTGF vs SR1350BDUF — Compare

 Why choose Ibanez BTB-805 Multiscale bass in Trans Gray Flat

-- ✓ Neck-through construction delivers superior sustain and rigidity
+- ✓ Neck-through construction with graphite reinforcement maximizes sustain and resists seasonal movement

-- ✓ T1 Humbuckers with 3-band EQ and mid-sweep switch offer aggressive tonal range
+- ✓ High-output T1 Humbuckers with aggressive voicing and 3-band EQ with mid-sweep switch

 Why choose Ibanez SR1350B DUF Dual Mocha Burst Flat Premium Electric Bass

-- ✓ Twin Nordstrand Big Single pickups deliver punchy, articulate clarity
+- ✓ Nordstrand Big Single passive pickups deliver punchy, articulate clarity ideal for funk and jazz

 Frequently asked questions

-Which bass is better for funk and studio sessions?
+Which bass is better for metal and progressive music?